hebcal/hebcal-js/README.md

 ## `new Hebcal.Month(month, year)`

 This constructor contains information on a Hebrew month.
-It is not intended to be directly constructed, but is fetched by `Hebcal.prototype.getMonth()`, so is useful to the end-user.
+It is not intended to be directly constructed, but it is fetched by `Hebcal.prototype.getMonth()`, so is useful to the end-user.

 ```js
 var month = new Hebcal.Month(7, 5774); // Tishrei